box/box-python-sdk/docs/usage/zip.md

 Zip
 ========

-Allows you to create a temporary zip file of Box files and folders and download them.
+Allows you to create a temporary zip file on Box, containing Box files and folders, and then download them.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->